multimediaeval/multimediaeval.github.io/_editions/2025/tasks/multisumm.md

 # required info
 title: "MultiSumm: Multimodal summarization of multiple topically related websites"
 subtitle: MultiSumm
 blurb: "Participants are provided with multimodal web content from several cities listing food sharing initiatives (FSIs) in each city.
-For each city, participants are tasked with creating a multimodal summary of the FSI activities in the city which satisfy specified criteria.
+For each city, participants are tasked with creating a multimodal summary of the FSI activities in the city that satisfy specified criteria.
 Evaluation will explore the use of emerging LLMs-based methods in automated assessment of multimodal multi-document summarization."
 ---

 <!-- # please respect the structure below-->